lindbrook/cholera/docs/notes/clifford.md

 Clifford Street missing segment
 ================
 Peter Li
-2023-05-08
+2023-12-31

 With ‘cholera’ v.0.8.0.9017, there is a provisional support for an amendment to Clifford Street.
-I believe that the far West segment between Old Marlborough Street and Saville Row is missing from Dodson and Tobler’s digitization.
+I believe that the far Eastern segment between Old Marlborough Street and Saville Row is missing from Dodson and Tobler’s digitization.